manzinello/mailgo.js.org/docs/cc.md

 - `data-subject` for the subject of the email;
 - `data-body` for the body of the email.

-For the default installation you can use the classic `mailtoì parameters and they will appear in the modal.
+For the default installation you can use the classic `mailto` parameters and they will appear in the modal.